microsoft/verona/src/mlir/llvm.md

 ### numeric literals

 All numeric literals, including compiler generated ones, can be represented directly in LLVM.
-However, in MLIR, they have been lowered as an `imm` anonymous class, wich access control (ex. reference count) and thus calls to the runtime library or lowered directly as code.
+However, in MLIR, they have been lowered as `Type & imm` objects, with access control (ex. reference count) and thus calls to the runtime library or lowered directly as code.

-If we want to optimise some literals over others, we may need to do so before the lowering to LLVM, or it would create the arduous work of cleaning up previously lowered code.

-Their values, however, would have a constant initialisation that will be lowered as a global value of the same type, with the name mangled via the anonymous class' name.
+However, the MLIR `constant`s are still numeric literals and will be lowered as LLVM literals in the exact same way.
+We just need to make sure we create the right native type for the `std.constant` operation, and rely on the standard's lowering.

 ### string literals